 Employment Outlook and Salary Info

-Special effects and visual effects artists fall into the category of multimedia artists and animators, and these workers held 29,270 in the United States in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-The demand for these workers was expected to increase 8% from 2010-2020.
-In 2012, the median annual salary of multimedia artists and animators was $61,370, as reported by the BLS (www.bls.gov).
+Special effects and visual effects artists fall into the category of multimedia artists and animators.
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for these workers is expected to increase 4% from 2018-2028.
+As of May 2018, the median annual salary of multimedia artists and animators was $72,520, as reported by the BLS (www.bls.gov).